basement-tech/MechWarriors/README.md

+The idea here is to use a webserver on the esp8266 to configure the pattern being played out by a string of neopixels to create an effect for the mech warriors table-top world.

+The below webserver example seems to be a good start - was able to get it running out of the box and make a simple addition (netinfo) to see that I could.
+NOTE: I had to use the address as the name/dns didn't seem to work in my environment.

+Plan is to add neopixel driver and a webpage to change between built-in patterns and the file system that is created by the server to allow download of new patterns. (patterns will contain RGB and timing data)

 # WebServer example documentation and hints

 This example shows different techniques on how to use and extend the ESP8266WebServer for specific purposes